 What first got you interested in space exploration?

 As a kid, I was influenced by my grandfather.
 He was a Sanskrit scholar and an astrologer, with a love for stars in the sky.
 He used to take me for early morning walks before dawn.
 During those days of reduced pollution, many constellations were clearly visible.
 He used to identify and explain all the constellations to me and I was intrigued.
 Besides, I was generally interested in science and reading up on new discoveries and happenings in the field.
 Then one day I came across a job opening at ISRO for which I applied and got selected.

 Chandrayaan 1 was the first time India explored another world.
 What were the early stages of its conception like at ISRO?

 Dr. K. Kasturirangan, who chaired ISRO from 1994 to 2003, wanted the organization to play a small role in India’s ambition to become a superpower.
 This planted the seed for undertaking more ambitious missions.
 The idea of a Moon orbiter was floated around and was received positively by everyone.

-At the time, ISRO already had satellites intended for geostationary applications which have plenty of fuel.
-So the basic infrastructure was ready and the only delta required was adapting it to the Moon.
-Initial calculations showed that our PSLV rocket was capable of giving an Earth-bound orbit beyond which the fuel on the spacecraft could be used to go to the Moon and perform orbital capture.
+At the time, ISRO already had geostationary satellites, which have plenty of fuel.
+The basic infrastructure was ready and the only delta required was adapting it to the Moon.
+Initial calculations showed that our PSLV rocket could provide an Earth-bound orbit beyond which the fuel on the spacecraft could be used to go to the Moon and perform orbital capture.
 In all, Chandrayaan 1 seemed like a logical extension of our capabilities.

 What did your role as Chandrayaan 1’s Mission Director involve and what was your biggest challenge?